-The UConn Women’s Advance Conference is a professional development opportunity for women staff and faculty at all levels of the University that is designed to expand skills, increase knowledge, and enhance networks to promote a more inclusive and supportive working and learning environment at the University.
+The UConn Women’s Advance Conference is a professional development opportunity for women staff and faculty at all levels of the University that is designed to expand skills, increase knowledge, and enhance networks to promote a more inclusive and supportive working and learning environment.

-The UConn Women’s Advance Conference Planning Committee is seeking proposals by February 23, 2018 for workshops and presentations for the UConn Women’s Advance Conference to be held on May 9, 2018.
+The UConn Women’s Advance Conference Planning Committee is seeking proposals by February 15, 2019 for workshops and presentations for the UConn Women’s Advance Conference to be held on May 15, 2019 on the Storrs campus.

 UConn staff, faculty and community professionals are invited to submit proposals that cover a wide range of topics including, but not limited to communication skills, cultural competency, negotiation skills, organizational time-savers, professional networking, leadership development, workplace climate, navigating the tenure process, global engagement and work/life flexibility.